 - A list of visitors to the site

-The template is then signed at the bottom and dated by both the construction company and the client, so there’s a record of what happened that everyone agrees with.
+The template is then signed at the bottom and dated by both the construction company and the project owner, so there’s a record of what happened that everyone agrees with.

 How to Use Our Free Construction Daily Report Template

-It’s easy to use our daily report template to summarize the activities of the day on your construction site.
-Since you have to do one each day, this template will save you a lot of time.
-Just go down the list and fill in the answers to the fields and share it with the rest of the project team.
+It’s easy to use our daily report template for Excel to summarize the construction activities of the day on your construction site.
+Since you have to do one each day, this construction daily reporting template will save you a lot of time.
+Just go down the list and fill in the answers to the fields and share it with the rest of the construction project team.

 Here is where you collect the topline information.
 The name of the project, its address and the type of job is outlined here.
 The job number and the date of the report will also be noted, with the name of the person who prepared it.

-In this section, you’ll list all the work that was done over the course of the day.
-These templates are customizable so you can add rows depending on how much work was done over the day.
+In this section, you’ll list all the work performed over the course of the day.
+These Excel templates are customizable so you can add rows depending on how many construction activities were done over the day.
 Next to the task list is a status, which is pre-filled with options of to do, doing and done.
 Again, these can be customized to match your preferred nomenclature.

-This list is of the people who were on the jobsite, including subcontractors, but not visitors to the site.
+This list is of the crew members who were on the construction site, including subcontractors, but not visitors to the site.
 They have their own section later on down the form.
 The first column identifies the type of worker they are, followed by their name and the hours they worked on the job.

 It’s rare that a schedule goes without a hitch.
 When you do experience a delay, this is the section where you’ll explain it.
 The first defines the type of delay, such as a delivery or work slowdown.
 The next column will describe that delay and the third column is where you place how much time was lost due to the delay.

 Meetings happen throughout the project, from daily standups to stakeholder presentations.
-If there was a meeting held on the jobsite, list the type, the time it happened, who was in attendance and then summarize what it was about and if any action items were decided on.
+If there was a meeting held on the construction site, list the type, the time it happened, who was in attendance and then summarize what it was about and if any action items were decided on.

-People come on a jobsite often.
+People come to the construction site often.
 This section is where you list who, why and what their title is.
 If there was a city official there to make sure something was being done to code, for example, this is where they would be written about on the daily report template.

-The last part of the template is the signature.
-This is where both the company representative and the client representative look over the details of the daily report template and if everyone is in agreement, both sign and date the document.
-It is then filed and archived with the other project documents.
+The last part of this free template is the signature.
+This is where both the construction company representative and the project owner representative look over the details of the daily report template and if everyone is in agreement, both sign and date the document.
+It is then filed and archived with the other construction project management documents.

-ProjectManager.com is an award-winning project management software that organizes work for greater efficiency.
-The tool has unlimited file storage, so it can be a central hub for you to upload all your project documentation to make it easy to save and find.
+ProjectManager is an award-winning project management software that organizes work for greater efficiency.
+The tool has unlimited file storage, so it can be a central hub for you to upload all your construction project management documentation to make it easy to save and find.

-However, the software does much more than that.
+However, this project management software does much more than that.
 All your resources can be tracked on the online Gantt chart.
-All the equipment, materials and personnel you have on your report can be linked to your project plan on our online Gantt chart.
+All the equipment, materials and team members you have on your report can be linked to your project plan on our online Gantt chart.

 Create Daily Reports in a Flash

-The daily report template doesn’t connect with your construction project management tools, but it does a pretty good job on its own of summarizing the activities of the day.
-If you’re happy with using templates, we have dozens of free project management templates that can help you manage your construction project.
-Here are a few.
+This free daily report template doesn’t connect with your construction project management tools, but it does a pretty good job on its own of summarizing the activities of the day.
+If you’re happy with using templates, we picked some of our construction templates below:

 As you fill in your daily report template there will be issues that require changing some aspect of your project, be it in the schedule or budget.
 The free change order form is used to get approval for anything that will change the scope of your construction project.